 Sadly, most smartwatches are infamous for their awfully generic design.
 Steel frames and black bands are a common theme everywhere.
 This is an even bigger issue for women as a lot of watches are too large and seem to be designed with men in mind.
 But when these smartwatches are made with women in mind, they often don’t deliver on the functions you’d expect from a smartwatch.

-That’s why this guide was created to not only help you in finding a fashionable and good looking smartwatch, but also one which actually takes advantages of all modern features smartwatches should possess.
-With that said, here are the best wearable smartwatches for women in 2020.
+That’s why this guide was created to not only help you in finding a fashionable and good-looking smartwatch, but also one which actually takes advantage of all modern features smartwatches should possess.
+With that said, here are the best wearable smartwatches for women in 2021.

 The Gold Standard